chrisjberry/datafluencyCB/docs/05_multiple_regression_3.md

 <div class='webex-solution'><button>Explain</button>

 The BF comparing the models in steps 4 and 3 was BF = 2.15.
 Although this indicates that the model in Step 4 is more than twice as likely than the model in Step 3, given the data, the BF is less than 3, and therefore falls short of the conventional level for declaring that there's substantial evidence for the addition of emotional intelligence.
-Thus, according to this Bayes factor analysis, there's insufficient evidence that the additional R^2^ = 0.07, or 7%, of the variance in `wellbeing` explained by emotional intelligence is meaningful.
+Thus, according to this Bayes factor analysis, there's insufficient evidence that the additional R^2^ = 0.07, or 7%, of the variance in `wellbeing` explained by emotional intelligence represents a genuine improvement in prediction.

 </div>